The Lisbon referendum

 Of course if you believe some of the opponents of the treaty, there are evil things waiting to be inflicted upon us once the treaty is ratified, from a dramatic lowering of the minimum wage to unfettered abortion.
 None of this is in the treaty.
 Whether the two claims just cited are true would depend, in the first case, on new EU member states bullying and cajoling the rest of us into adopting their pay rates, and in the second on an unreasonable and highly unlikely approach of the European Court of Justice.
 But from the posters and the campaign theses, we can gather that the strategy of the opponents is to make our flesh creep.
 In fact, in the past yes campaigners have also been tempted by the scaremongering tactic, with warnings of dire consequences if we were to vote ‘No'; so far the approach there has been more positive.

 But for those who want the treaty to be ratified, it is worth pointing out that they have a difficult subject – not because the treaty is unworthy, but because it makes for a dull read and doesn’t provide much material for a passionate campaign.
 A slogan of ‘Let’s look at the new article 3a’ doesn’t set the pulse racing.
 And in that setting, opponents can just assert that it means all sorts of horrible and life-threatening things.
 Brian Lenihan wisely remarked last time, if you’re explaining you’re losing.

 As we’re in a democracy, in some ways how you vote is less important than that you vote, and so I would urge everyone to exercise this right.
 And as for the main parties to the debate, stick to the facts and forget about all the dramatic statements, hair-raising threats and creative interpretations.

-And if you can find it in your hearts not to put up any more of these annoying posters, then I for one will be grateful.Explore posts in the same categories: culture, politics comment below, or link to this permanent URL from your own site.
+And if you can find it in your hearts not to put up any more of these annoying posters, then I for one will be grateful.culture, politics comment below, or link to this permanent URL from your own site.